garden-io/garden/docs/guides/migrating-to-bonsai.md

 type: container
 name: api
 description: The backend deployment for the voting UI
-# Uses the container created by the Build action above
-build: api
 # Dependencies has been moved from the services to here,
-# and they can now be much more granular:
+# and they can now be much more granular and
-# refer to specific Build, Deploy, Run, and Test actions
+# refer to specific Build, Deploy, Run, and Test actions.
+# Note that we explicitly add a dependency to the
+# corresponding Build action because we reference its output below.
-dependencies: [deploy.redis]
+dependencies: [build.api, deploy.redis]

 # But most of the previous service can be pasted under spec
 spec:
+  # We explicitly set the image by referencing the output
+  # of the corresponding Build action.
+  image: ${actions.build.api.outputs.deploymentImageId}
   args: [python, app.py]
   ports:
     - name: http